grpc/grpc.io/content/about.md

 ## The story behind gRPC

-Google has been using a single general-purpose RPC infrastructure called Stubby to connect the large number of microservices running within and across our data centers for over a decade.
-Our internal systems have long embraced the microservice architecture gaining popularity today.
-Stubby has powered all of Google’s microservices interconnect for over a decade and is the RPC backbone behind every Google service that you use today.
-In March 2015, we decided to build the next version of Stubby in the open so we can share our learnings with the industry and collaborate with them to build the next version of Stubby both for microservices inside and outside Google but also for last mile of computing (mobile, web and IOT).
+gRPC was initially created by Google, which has used a single general-purpose RPC infrastructure called **Stubby** to connect the large number of microservices running within and across its data centers for over a decade.
+In March 2015, Google decided to build the next version of Stubby and make it open source.
+The result was gRPC, which is now used in a great many organizations outside of Google to power use cases from microservices to the "last mile" of computing (mobile, web, and Internet of Things).

 For more background on why we created gRPC, see the [gRPC Motivation and Design Principles](/blog/principles) on the [gRPC blog](/blog).